-For child math skills, in the metacognition and metabehavior models, co-regulation was positively associated with math skills only at T2, whereas in the metaemotion model, co-regulation revealed positive effects at T2 and T3.
+In the metacognition and metabehavior models, child math skills and co-regulation were positively associated only at T2, whereas in the metaemotion model, co-regulation revealed positive effects at T2 and T3.
 For all three metaprocess models, other-regulation was negatively associated with math skills at T2 and T3.
 Notably, for all metaprocesses, only co-regulation was positively associated with child social skills at T2 and T3.

 Finally, we examined the indirect effects in the mediation path models (Figure 3; slope a*b).
 Table 4 presents the results of these analyses.
-In looking at co-regulation as a mediator of the association of metacognition with child outcomes, metacognition was positively associated with child attention and math skills at T2, whereas reappraisal, behavioral SRL, and social skills were associated at both T2 and T3.
-These findings demonstrate that co-regulation did not mediate the associations between metacognition and outcomes pre-COVID T1.
-Looking at the mediation model for metabehavior on child outcomes through co-regulation, significant effects regarding child attention were revealed at T2, whereas reappraisal, behavioral SRL, and social skills revealed significant effects at T3.
-This means that only co-regulation mediated the associations between metabehavior and child attention at the 1st lockdown T2 and the associations between child reappraisal, behavioral SRL, and social skills when the children went back to school (T3).
+In looking at co-regulation as a mediator of the association of metacognition with child outcomes, metacognition was positively associated with child attention and math skills at T2, whereas reappraisal, behavioral SRL, and social skills were associated at T2 and T3.
+Co-regulation did not mediate the association between metacognition and outcomes pre-COVID T1.
+The mediation model for metabehavior on child outcomes through co-regulation revealed significant effects for child attention at T2; whereas reappraisal, behavioral SRL, and social skills revealed significant effects at T3.
+Therefore, only co-regulation mediated the associations between metabehavior and child attention at T2 (first lockdown) and the associations between child reappraisal, behavioral SRL, and social skills when children returned to school (T3).
 Metaemotion was associated with reappraisal and social skills through co-regulation only during T3.
-A summary of significant mediation paths presented in Figure 4.
+A summary of significant mediation paths appears in Figure 4.

 2.4.
-Study 1 Discussion
+Discussion

-Study 1 investigated mothers’ reports of their children during three time points that differed in their remote learning formats, resulting in different expressions of parent involvement.
-We unpacked how parent metaprocesses shape the child-parent dynamics regarding learning strategies and skills.
+In Study 1, we investigated mothers’ reports of their children during three-time points that varied in learning formats, resulting in different expressions of parent involvement.
+We unpacked how parent metaprocesses shape child-parent dynamics regarding learning strategies and skills.
 Significant mediation paths were found at T2 when families went into survival mode during the COVID-19 lockdown.
-We found that parents drew mainly on their knowledge of cognitive and behavioral strategies to support their children’s at-home learning.
+Parents drew mainly on their knowledge of cognitive and behavioral strategies to support their children’s at-home learning.
 Upon returning to school, still under pandemic restrictions, these dynamics were partially maintained, along with metaemotion as an additional factor shaping academic-emotional and social-emotional strategies.
-This carry-over effect is notable as it suggests that parents who use their knowledge to shape their interaction with their children may internalize new strategies, developing their parenting to match changing requirements.
-While our study focused on contextual constraints, the same process may apply to natural changes as children develop.
-The role of metaemotion at T3 is of particular interest as it may indicate that when people are in survival mode, they may be more focused on functioning, adopting a behavioral-cognitive learning approach.
+This carry-over effect is notable as it suggests that parents who use their knowledge to shape their interaction with their children may internalize new parenting strategies to match changing requirements.
+The role of metaemotion at T3 is of particular interest as it may indicate that when people are in survival mode, they may focus on functioning, adopting a behavioral-cognitive learning approach.
 However, the finding that metacognition was associated with reappraisal emotion SRL suggests that emotion regulation may play a critical role in learning.